OptimalBits/bull/docs/README.md

 $ yarn add bull
 ```

 In order to work with Bull, you also need to have a Redis server running.
-For local development you can easily install
+For local development, you can easily install
 it using [docker](https://hub.docker.com/_/redis/).

 Bull will by default try to connect to a Redis server running on `localhost:6379`